bbfrederick/rapidtide/README.md

 ====
-I'm still constructing this repository - including doing some last minute code reformatting, writing documentation, making a working setup.py file, and deciding what should and should not be included.
+I'm still constructing this repository - including doing some last minute code reformatting, writing documentation, making a working setup.py file, and deciding what should and should not be included. **It's very possible I could break something while doing this, so check back for status updates if you download the code in this initial period**.
 I'm also adding automated testing, so it's possible some things may turn up during this process.
 If you are downloadingthe 0.1.0 release, check back frequently over the next month or so as I nail everything down.
 There will probably